-For titles of individual chapters in books or articles in periodicals
+• For titles of individual chapters in books or articles in periodicals.

-On Danger in War by Clausewitz appears in the text in On War.
+On Danger in War in On War by Clausewitz.

-Corrected: "On Danger in War" by Clausewitz appears in the text in On War.
+Corrected: "On Danger in War" by Clausewitz can be found in the text On War.

-Abbreviations: shortened forms of words or phrases; should be used only if context is clear to the reader; must be spelled out completely the first time they are used in a paper.
+Abbreviations: shortened forms of words or phrases; should only be used if context is clear to the reader; must be spelled out completely the first time they are used in a paper.